-- (1) The SSG shall examine the proposal and in particular the field and analytical methods and, normally within 2 weeks, suggest names for consideration for the Panel (if these experts are not members of the Committee they shall include a rationale for their choice) and the suggestions will be available to all SSG members. - (2) The Chair, Vice-Chair and Head of Science will develop a proposed final list (with reserves) for consideration by the SSG within 2 weeks and begin the process of establishing the time and venue of the Workshop taking into account the availability of the proposed experts and the scientists associated with the proposal. - (3) The SSG will send final comments within 1 week. - (4) The Chair, Vice-Chair and Head of Science will agree a final list (with reserves); the proposal (with a note concerning any restrictions) will be sent to the selected experts and reserves the process thus far will have taken about six weeks since the proposal has been received.
+- (1) The SSG shall examine the proposal and in particular the field and analytical methods and, normally within 2 weeks, suggest names for consideration for the Panel (if these experts are not members of the Committee they shall include a rationale for their choice) and the suggestions will be available to all SSG members. - (2) The Chair, Vice-Chair and Head of Science will develop a proposed final list (with reserves) for consideration by the SSG within 2 weeks and begin the process of establishing the time and venue of the Workshop taking into account the availability of the proposed experts and the scientists associated with the proposal. - (3) The SSG will send final comments within 1 week. - (4) The Chair, Vice-Chair and Head of Science will agree a final list (with reserves); the proposal (with a note concerning any restrictions) will be sent to the selected experts and reserves the process thus far will have taken about 6 weeks since the proposal has been received

 The Workshop will take place at least 100 days before the Annual Meeting.
-In addition to the selected experts it will include at least one of the Chair, Vice-Chair and Head of Science, one of whom shall chair the Workshop.
+In addition to the selected experts it will include at least one of the Chair, Vice-Chair and Head of Science, one of whom shall chair the workshop.

-Terms of reference of the Expert Panel Workshop for the scientific review of new proposals [complete section modified at SC/66a]
+Terms of reference of the expert Workshop for review of new proposals